tonytvo/blog-generator/content/blog/listen-to-tests/index.md

   - Look for arguments always used together in a class and those with the same lifetime.
 Give it a good name to explain the concept.
 - Confused object
   - too large because it has too many responsibilities.
-  - it would like has a bloated constructor
+  - it would likely has a bloated constructor
   - another associated smell is that its test suite will look confused.
 The tests for its various features will have no relationship with each other.
 We cannot make significant changes in one area without touching others.
 - too many dependencies
   - dependencies should be passed into the constructor, but notifications and adjustments can be set to defaults and reconfigured later.